-- \$35 Rebate towards the recycling of a working pre-1993 refrigerator - \$40 Rebate towards the purchase of a new ENERGY STAR® refrigerator - \$75 Rebate towards the purchase of a new ENERGY STAR refrigerator plus recycling of one working refrigerator - \$110 Rebate for purchasing a new ENERGY STAR refrigerator and recycling of two working refrigerators 7
+- \$35 Rebate towards the recycling of a working pre-1993 refrigerator - o \$40 Rebate towards the purchase of a new ENERGY STAR® refrigerator - \$75 Rebate towards the purchase of a new ENERGY STAR refrigerator plus recycling of one working refrigerator - \$110 Rebate for purchasing a new ENERGY STAR refrigerator and recycling of two working refrigerators7

-Program participation in 2012 resulted in 172 old refrigerators being recycled and 852 new ENERGY STAR refrigerators being purchased with an estimated annual energy savings of 128 MWh.
-Total rebates for the Refrigerator Rebate program incurred through Santee Cooper in 2012 were \$14,540.
+Program participation in 2011 resulted in 236 old refrigerators being recycled and 634 new ENERGY STAR refrigerators being purchased with an estimated annual energy savings of 159 MWh.
+Total rebates for the Refrigerator Rebate program incurred through Santee Cooper in 2011 were \$33,620.

-• Smart Energy New Homes Program: The Smart Energy New Home Program began on November 1, 2009.
+Smart Energy New Homes Program: The Smart Energy New Home Program began on November 1, 2009.
 The Smart Energy New Homes Program is comprised of two tiers of energy efficiency standards, and it offers incentives to builders to facilitate and encourage their participation.
-ENERGY STAR® New Home performance standards require that homes be 15% more efficient than the requirements of 2006 International Energy Efficiency Code (IECC).
-Smart Energy New Home performance standards require that homes be 10% more efficient than the requirements of 2006 IEEC.
-The rebate for Smart Energy New Homes ENERGY STAR® is \$1,600 and the rebate for the Smart Energy New Homes is \$1,000, both of which are payable to the homebuilder.
-There were 25 new homes built that qualified as Smart Energy homes for a savings of 38 MWh.
-The incentive cost was \$55,400.
+ENERGY STAR® New Home performance standards require that homes be 15% more efficient than the requirements in 2006 International Energy Efficiency Code (IECC).
+Smart Energy New Home performance standards require that homes be 10% more efficient than the requirements of